Enrico Martínez

-Enrico Martínez, Henri Martín or Heinrich Martin, (Born in Hamburg, date unknown; d. in Mexico in 1632) was cosmographer to the King of Spain, interpreter for the Spanish Inquisition, publisher, and hydraulic engineer.
+Enrico Martínez, also known as Henri Martín or Enrico Martín (died 1632) was cosmographer to the King of Spain, interpreter for the Spanish Inquisition, publisher, and hydraulic engineer.

 Biography

+He was born Heinrich Martin in Hamburg on an unknown date.
 According to some he was of Spanish descent; Alexander von Humboldt says that he was either a German or Dutchman, and according to others a Mexican educated in Spain, but in all probability he was a Frenchman, Henri Martín Hispanicized under the form of Enrico Martín or Martínez.
 In 1607 the Viceroy Don Luis de Velasco entrusted to him the difficult task of draining the valley surrounding Mexico City.
 The valley formed a closed basin, and when the rains were heavy the Lakes of Zumpango and San Cristóbal rose higher than that of Texcoco and overflowed into the basin, inundating the city and threatening it with destruction.
 Martínez' plan was to open a canal as outlet to the Lake of Zumpango to prevent its overflow.
 The work began on 28 November 1607, and was terminated by 13 May 1609.
 Corrosion and the constant action of the water caused caving-in in the interior of the tunnel, and obstructed the passage to such an extent that, during the viceregency of Archbishop Fray García Guerra (1611–12), in reply to the inquiry made by Philip III for information concerning the utility of the work, the amount so far expended, and what would still be required to complete it, the archbishop and the municipal government replied that the work done by Martínez was not sufficient to place the city beyond the danger of inundations and that $413,325 had been expended and 1,126,650 workmen engaged in the work.
 Martínez wrote to the king contradicting this information.

 The viceroy, Don Diego Fernández de Córdoba, Marques de Guadalcázar (1612–21), the successor of Fray García Guerra, was sent from Spain with special instructions concerning the work of the draining of the valley.
 At the same time Philip III commissioned the Spanish ambassador to the Court of France, Don Íñigo Contreras, to find a competent engineer for the work and the Dutchman Adrian Boot, who arrived in Mexico in 1614, was selected.
 At the suggestion of the viceroy, Boot with Martínez and the auditor Otalora visited the works and each made a report.
 Boot reported that Martínez' canal called Huehuetoca or Nochistongo was inadequate and presented plans for a new work which would cost $185,900; Martínez offered with 300 men and $100,000 to finish the work, and to moreover divert into the course of the canal the waters of the River Cuauhtitlan, which, when it rose, overflowed into the valley of Mexico.
 Boot's plan was rejected, and that presented by Martínez was accepted with the king's approval.
 The royal approbation was obtained 3 April 1616, and Martínez received his instructions to begin the work at once.